 My laptop and/or my TV doesn’t have an HDMI port.
 What else is there?

-Using VGA for video, phono and RCA cables for sound
+VGA for video, with phono (RCA cables for sound

 On older laptops you might not have an HDMI port, but you may have a VGA (Video Graphics Array) port (see below).
 Most TVs sets also come with VGA inputs in the back, meaning you can easily hook up your laptop to your TV this way.